tyrannotorus/cpp-infra-arcana-android/README.md

 ## Dev Disclaimer

-While I am an experienced developer, note this is a personal-use project that's been human-directed as far as top-down architecture but 100% slop-coded.
-Thus beware when forking.
-Here be dragons.
+While I am a 10+ year experienced developer in the industry, note this is a personal-use project that's been human-directed as far as top-down architecture, but 100% slop-coded at the ground floor.
+I've done my best to ensure professional code quality standards, but I do not guarantee it like I would my own work.
+Thus is the warning, so beware when forking.
+Here may be dragons.

 ## APK Releases